 The Principles affirm that States have a degree of flexibility to respond to public health emergencies in a contextually appropriate manner, in line with existing international human rights law and standards.
-Equitable measures, taken individually and collectively, are essential for States to effectively prevent, prepare for, respond to public health emergencies, and to build resilient, equitable and sustainable health systems in their wake.
-Indeed, public health emergency prevention, preparedness, response, and recovery are integral parts of State obligations under international law, particularly concerning the right to health.
+Equitable measures, taken individually and collectively, are essential for States to effectively address public health emergencies, and to build resilient, equitable and sustainable health systems in their wake.
+Indeed, public health emergency prevention, preparedness, response and recovery are integral parts of State obligations under international law, particularly concerning the right to health.
 However, the Principles also recognize the interdependence and interrelatedness of all human rights and should not be construed to suggest the supremacy or dominance of public health interests over other human rights obligations.

-Focusing specifically on public health emergencies, these Principles are not intended to address the wider structural barriers in respect of the realization of the right to health and health-related rights.
-Future initiatives should aim to develop standards for the progressive realization of human rights in all aspects of global health governance, and addresss the root causes of health inequalities among nations and communities, some of which are historically based.
-Nevertheless, these Principles emphasize the need for continuity in the realization of positive human rights obligations in the context of public health emergencies.
-In doing so, they broaden the focus beyond public health as a permissible ground for human rights derogation or limitation during emergencies.
+Focusing specifically on public health emergencies, these Principles are not intended to address wider structural barriers to the realization of the right to health and health-related rights.
+Future initiatives should aim to develop standards for the progressive realization of human rights in all aspects of global health governance and addresss the root causes of health inequalities among nations and communities, some of which are historically based.